oscarlai1998/tp/docs/team/fupernova.md

 ### Contributions to DG

-My main contributions to DG comes in the form of sequence diagrams.
-I created sequence diagrams and helped check and correct others' sequence diagrams.
+My main contribution to DG is creating sequence diagrams.
 I also contributed to the standardisation of sequence diagrams.
 I also contributed explanations for the components implemented by me.
 Apart from that, I also added the details for `ModuleList` class, `Command` class and the `Add` command.

 ### Contributions to team-based tasks

-I edited portions of the UG and DG such as the introduction and the content pages for both.
+I edited the introduction and the content pages for UG and DG.
 I also reviewed my teammates' code, in particular look out for the reasons for failed gradle builds.
 I also hunted for bugs by writing unit tests for `Parser` and `Command`.
 I also tagged issues found and assign issues to myself and teammates.

 ### Reviews and PRs